 This unit will play music from any computer or storage device on your network, but they must first be shared.
-You can share your music on a network storage device.
+So for example you can share your iTunes playlists.
+You can also share your music on a network storage device.
 Instructions for sharing vary depending on your computer OS and applications.